 Administrator and Bookkeeper

-Hannah grew up in the city of Boston, but eventually moved to a much smaller, rural town in Western Massachusetts.
+Hannah (she/her) grew up in the city of Boston, but eventually moved to a much smaller town in Western Massachusetts.
 There, she fell in love with sustainable farming and a do-it-yourself lifestyle.
 She also found a sense of hope in the extensive and thriving social networks of grassroots farmers, artists, musicians, and activists in her community.
 This inspired her to learn more about sustainability and DIY living.
 Since then, she has landed in Asheville where she continues to grow her skills and awareness around intersections of culture, community, and environment, both within and outside of Wild Abundance.
 She is particularly interested in exploring topics like food justice, spiritual justice, intersectional & intergenerational trauma, transformative & restorative justice, harm reduction, alternative systems of accountability, and internalized systems of oppression.

 Wild Abundance is fortunate to have worked with many talented and lovely professional photographers over the years.
 We’re listing them here, in order to honor their work and credit their incredible contribution to our school.